Jon Gruden repeats that he’s not a racist after Raiders loss - NewsBreak

 Gruden’s comment in an email to then-Washington Football Team President Bruce Allen came during the 2011 lockout of the players by the NFL.
 Gruden told the newspaper he was angry about the lockout during labor negotiations and he didn’t trust the direction the union was taking.
 He also apologized for the remark, the Journal reported.

-“Dumboriss Smith has lips the size of michellin tires,” Gruden wrote in the email reviewed by the newspaper.Court says Ronaldo rape lawsuit in Vegas should be dismissed
+“Dumboriss Smith has lips the size of michellin tires,” Gruden wrote in the email reviewed by the newspaper.Raiders say distractions have nothing to do with emails

 Raiders owner Mark Davis said Friday in a statement that Gruden’s email does not reflect the team’s standards.